ychen1492/dugs_simulation_examples/README.md

     - The results of these files are csv files which have production temperature for each dx, dy and dz values
 3. `src/run_serial_layers.py`
     - It is a main file to run multiple forward simulations to investigate the minimum confining layers
-    - The results fo these files are csv files whcih record the temperature and pressure of the top reservoir layer
+    - The results of these files are csv files which record the temperature and pressure of the top reservoir layer
 4. `src/real_base.py`
     - It is the file which is used to generate the vtk results using the the resolution and confining layers information derived from `src/run_serial_resolution.py`.